DNA64/SuperHakchi/README.md

 temppath=/tmp
 ```

-Now that you've edited the `b0000_defines` file, you can copy the modified file back to the SNES using the FTP client.
+Now that you've edited the `b0000_defines` file, you can copy the modified file back to the SNES using Filezilla or other FTP client.
 Leave your SNES ON as at this point if you shut the system down, no games will show up as we're pointing the system to a different directory that we haven't yet added games too.
+DON'T PANIC!
 Now let's get some games ready!

 #### Converting SNES games from .smc/.sfc to .sfrom format